 Gray Market for financial securities is known as IPO Gray Market.
 In this market, all the transactions take place compulsorily in cash terms.
-This market is not regulated by statutory bodies like the Securities Exchange Commission (SEC) of the USA or the Securities Exchange Board of India (SEBI) or any other authority.
+This market is not regulated by statutory bodies like the Securities Exchange Commission (SEC) of the USA or the Securities Exchange Board of India (SEBI), or any other authority.
 This market completely works on the trust factor with a comparatively lesser number of people.
 There is no involvement of any stockbroker in this market.
 Only dealers operate in this market.
 In this market, either the securities suspended from the stock exchange are traded or the securities yet not listed or made public are traded.

-In IPO Gray Market, a premium price is charged for the securities which are yet not listed on the stock exchange.
-This premium is known as ‘Gray Market premium’ or ‘IPO GMP’.
+In IPO Gray Market, a premium price is charged for the securities that are not listed on the stock exchange.
+This premium is known as ‘Gray Market premium’ or ‘IPO GMP.’
 According to the demand and supply factors, the determination of premium price takes place.
 This premium can be negative or positive, depending on the investor’s sentiments.
 It gives an estimate to the investors and the issuer on the price estimates of the stock according to the supply and demand of the same.

-In IPO Gray Market, the fixed prices at which securities are sold even before getting IPO allotment and listing is known as ‘Kostak Price’.
-The seller, sells the whole IPO application at a fixed price to the buyer, in this market.
+In IPO Gray Market, the fixed prices at which securities are sold even before getting IPO allotment and listing is known as ‘Kostak Price.’
+The seller sells the whole IPO application at a fixed price to the buyer in this market.
 The seller does not wish to take the risk with regard to price fluctuation upon listing.
-And therefore he sells the entire quantity at a fixed Kostak Price.
+And therefore, he sells the entire quantity at a fixed Kostak Price.
 After the IPO allocation, whatever be the listed price would be, the deal in Gray Market would be settled at Kostak Price only.
-Many factors including supply and demand, determine the Kostak prices.
+Many factors, including supply and demand, determine the Kostak prices.

-Let’s understand this, with an example:-
+Let’s understand this with an example:-

 |Company||Issue Price/share ($)||Gray Market Premium /share ($)||Selling Price or Buying Price/share ($)|